-The now-retired unified king sat down for an interview regarding the current climate in boxing following the revelation that top star Canelo Alvarez was banned for six months due to an adverse finding.
+The now-retired unified king sat down for an interview regarding the current climate in boxing following the revelation that top star Canelo Alvarez got banned for six months due to an adverse finding.

-“When you see it so constantly and on such a huge scale, systematically, it’s definitely betraying the philosophy of sport.
+“When you see it so constantly, and on such a colossal scale, systematically, it’s betraying the philosophy of sport.

 “Sport is about competing against each other and may the best man win.
-Athlete to an athlete, boxing is one of the most honest sports because there are no teams.
+To an athlete, boxing is one of the most honest sports because there are no teams.

 “But if you’ve doped and I’ve not, then it’s basically cheating.
 And you’re cheating your fans.”